There is a six-step review process for faculty promotion in the College of Agriculture and Life Sciences:

 Section 2.
 Summary of Candidate's Workload Assignment

 The Summary of Candidate's Workload Assignment is not to contain "laudatory" language.
 Outside evaluators must not be sent dossiers containing a Summary of Candidate's Workload Assignment that also evaluates the candidate's contributions.
 This one-page form is filled out by unit heads to provide specifics on assigned duties.
 It should not praise contributions.
-If you have any questions about whether the language in your dossier could be considered laudatory, please contact Gloria Andrews (Office of the Vice President and Dean, 520-621-3426) or Sacha Cueto (Extension Administration, 520-621-7205 ) before sending your dossier out for review.
+If you have any questions about whether the language in your dossier could be considered laudatory, please contact Gloria Andrews (Office of the Vice President and Dean, 520-621-3426) or (Extension Administration, 520-621-7205 ) before sending your dossier out for review.

 Section 3.
-Departmental and College Guidelines
+Departmental and College Promotion and Tenure Guidelines

 One-page abstracts of the appropriate college criteria specifically designed for the dossier are available online.
 If unit faculty voted to use college-level guidelines and criteria, the unit head should provide a statement in Section 3.
-The longer version of the CALS Guidelines and Criteria and the appendix with examples of activities may be sent to outside evaluators to provide greater detail, but should be replaced with the abstract when the dossier is submitted to the college.
+The full version of the CALS Guidelines and Criteria and the appendix with examples of activities may be sent to outside evaluators to provide greater detail, but should be replaced with the abstract when the dossier is submitted to the college.
 College and university committees have access to the full version of the CALS Guidelines and Criteria.